 Benefits of Mulching

 While your plants can live without mulch, it can make life easier for both you and your foliage.
-Not only does it help you reduce the number of weeds, but it even protects your garden from the changing weather as high winds and heavy rain can cause soil erosion.
+Not only does mulching help with weed control, but it even protects your garden from the changing weather as high winds and heavy rain can cause soil erosion.

 Types of Mulch

 Each kind of mulch is different, so be sure to do some research on what you can use and what is accessible to you.
 Note that some types are a lot more nutritious for your plants while others are mostly used for aesthetic purposes.

 Organic mulches include formerly living materials such as: